-The educational norm for the Word and Service Roster will be a theological master's degree from an accredited seminary or equivalencies granted by a Competencies Assessment Panel for Word and Service Candidates (CAP), convened by a candidacy staff person in the Domestic Mission unit.
+The educational norm for the Word and Service roster will be a theological master's degree from an accredited seminary or equivalencies granted by a Competencies Assessment Panel for Word and Service Candidates (CAP), convened by a candidacy staff person in the Christian Community and Leadership home area.

 Consideration may be given for prior experiences, education, or a master's degree in the field of specialization.
-The Competencies Assessment Panel Report for Word and Service Candidates (CAP) form can be found at: www.elca.org/resources/candidacy.
+The Competencies Assessment Panel Report for Word and Service Candidates (CAP) form.